will51mps0n/Networked-Fs-Cpp/README.md

 This project implements a multithreaded, networked file server with a custom file system, concurrency-safe path traversal, disk block management, and a full automated test suite.

-Originally built for a university-level OS course.
-This version is renamed and modified for demonstration and portfolio use.

 ## Features

 Hierarchical file and directory structure